 Then I quickly realised the term ‘too busy’ is very common.
-In fact it is a phrase often used by people who are lazy.
+In fact, it is a phrase often used by people who are lazy.
 I read this article and loved this opening paragraph – “What makes both of us liars is we constantly say we’re too busy.
 I’ve learned over the years that too busy is simply code word for either not interested or simply a means of not being able to manage your life correctly because you’re lazy.
 Therefore, you’re either a lazy liar who cannot manage your life correctly or you’re simply not interested.”

 Still with me or insulted at this point?
 The last thing a writer needs to do is insult his audience.
 I’m here to offer an awakening because I fell culprit to the ‘too busy’ syndrome years ago and getting out of it gave me the potential to become aware, productive, and happy.
 It made me a human again.
 Watch this amazing motivational video and remember this every morning:

 In many situations, this sort of attitude can be a result of poor leadership or unclear instructions.
-If someone is unsure of what their role is, or they don’t feel like they fully understand what needs to be done, they are likely to withdraw and develop negative feelings towards their job.
+If someone is unsure of what their role is, or they don’t feel like they fully understand what they need to do, they are likely to withdraw and develop negative feelings towards their job.

 How to Counter ‘Too Busy’ Excuses

 The best way to start countering these excuses of ‘no time’ or ‘too busy’ is simply asking questions.
 If you ask the right questions, you’ll most often prove—without explicitly saying it—that many excuses aren’t 100% justifiable (i.e., if your employee had started the project when you first assigned it, he would have had plenty of time).

-Obviously it’s going to be rare for someone to enjoy every single part of their job, but perhaps another member of your team would be better suited to take on these tasks?
+Obviously it’s going to be rare for someone to enjoy every single part of their job.
+But perhaps it would be better for another member of your team to take on these tasks?
 Rethinking who you delegate projects to might create a solution which works best for everyone.
 Consult your team and find out whose strengths lie where so you can set tasks accordingly.

 People Might Need Motivation

 Everyone needs motivation in a working environment.
 You might feel that you are spending extra time trying to motivate certain people who are falling behind.
 However, the truth is that everyone should feel motivated and happy in the job role.
 We all have our bad days, our hangovers, our sleepless nights, stress with money and arguments with loved ones.
-But it is the self discipline to motivate yourself that makes you graft.
+But it is the self-discipline to motivate yourself that makes you graft.

 Disengaged Staff Members

 So how do you know if you have disengaged staff members?
 It’s about building a connection between staff and the business, so they genuinely care about its success whilst in turn fuelling performance and output, and making your customers happier too!
 So how can you tell if your employees aren’t engaged?
-Here are 12 of the common warning signs to see whether your staff are not engaged with your company – https://www.coburgbanks.co.uk/blog/staff-retention/disengaged-employees/
+Here are 12 of the common warning signs to see whether your staff are not engaged with your company – http://www.coburgbanks.co.uk/blog/staff-retention/disengaged-employees/